Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Optically thin results

 Like the Gaussian source in the linearized system, we specified a static mesh that evenly spans some estimated width of the actual solution domain.
 The convergence results in Figures \ref{fig:const_cv_gaussian_thin_conv} and \ref{fig:const_cv_gaussian_thin_s2_conv} show that this was sufficient to achieve geometric convergence at all chosen times.
 We also see the phenomenon first observed in Section \ref{sec:nl_square_thin} of extremely fast convergence for the scalar flux at early times.
 This is once again the result of the scalar flux being most uncollided at these times, making solving for the collided portion simpler.

-During the time the source is on there is a large discrepancy between the $_2$ and transport solutions; this discrepancy recedes after the source is turned off.
+\wgbt{Like the linearized Gaussian,} during the time the source is on\wgbt{,} \wgbt{the discrepancy} between the $S_2$ and transport solutions \wgbt{grows.} This discrepancy \wgbt{diminishes} after the source is turned off \wgbt{and scattering reduces the angular dependence of the transport solution}.
 Similar to the nonlinear square source, the solution is not in equilibrium by $t=100$.
 This leads us to draw the conclusion that equilibrium is not as impacted by the nonsmoothness of the source as it is by the functional form of the specific heat, since the Su-Olson problem with a nonsmooth source goes more quickly into equilibrium than this constant $\cv$ smooth source problem.
 We present the solutions in Tables \ref{tab:thin_gauss_phi} and \ref{tab:thin_gauss_e}.

 \FloatBarrier